calebeds/calebeds/README.md

 Full Stack Developer
 --------------------

-I've been working at several backend and frontend projects, mainly with Springboot and Angular but always open to new technologies.
-Presently I work to a Bank migrating old systems to new technlogies, this github show some of my paralell interests.
+I've been working at several backend and frontend projects, mainly with Springboot and Angular but I'm always open to learn new technologies.
+Presently I work to a Bank, migrating legacy systems to new ones using the brand-new frameworks.
+This github showcases some of my parallel interests.

 *   🌍  I'm based in Brazil
 *   🖥️  See my portfolio at [calebe-oliveira.me](http://calebe-oliveira.me)